Furious inquiry chair hits out at Post Office accused of trying to hide ‘n-word’

 Campaigning hard on the issue, The Independent highlighted that the term had also featured in Met Office documents and even the royal family was dragged into the row when the offensive slur appeared in the Royal Collection.

-A startling development came when The Independent revealed that the n-word was used in two separate asylum tribunal decisions, referring to the applicants' ethnicity as 'N*****d'.
+A startling development came when The Independent revealed that the n-word was used in two separate asylum tribunal decisions, referring to the applicants’ ethnicity as “N*****d”.

-In August, the Cabinet Office finally announced a crackdown with minister Jeremy Quinn writing to all permanent secretaries warning that racist language would not be tolerated.
+In August, the Cabinet Office finally announced a crackdown with minister Jeremy Quin writing to all permanent secretaries warning that racist language would not be tolerated.

 No 10 crackdown on racism after The Independent’s revelations